 This level of practice takes a considerable amount of time and often candidates don’t allow themselves the 2+ months it may take to really understand how to succeed in case interviews.

 There is no excuse for arriving under-practiced.
-To book practice sessions with other candidates, just head to the Practice section on CaseCoach.
+To book practice sessions with other candidates, just head to the Practice room on CaseCoach.

 This may sound obvious, but we see many great candidates slipping up in interviews because they’ve gotten too tired.
 Case interviews can require a considerable amount of mental horsepower, so you’ll want to be as rested and alert as possible.